Trauma Therapy and Counseling

 Does every child who is sexually abused need treatment?

 At the very least, sexual abuse is very confusing for a child.
 Often there's an investigation that requires the child to speak to a police officer or other professional.
-It's helpful for parent and child to have support from a mental health professional and assistance in understanding the abuse and reactions to it.
+It's helpful for parents and children to have support from a mental health professional and assistance in understanding the abuse and reactions to it.
 In many cases, a child may not need lengthy, intensive therapy, but it's helpful for the child and parent to sit down with a trained professional and talk through what has happened, to make sure the child understands and feels safe talking about his or feelings.
 Children may blame themselves or hold other unrealistic ideas or beliefs about the abuse that needs to be corrected.
 (Information provided by the National Child Traumatic Stress Network).

 Parents may also benefit from talking to a professional who can assist them in overcoming the distress naturally associated with discovering that their child has been sexually abused.
 Trauma-focused Cognitive Behavioral Therapy is the approach that is provided at the Southwest Family Advocacy Center.
 This approach involves parents and children and is evidence-based showing that many children and parents effectively recover and may feel stronger and closer as a family in the aftermath of a traumatic experience.

 Megan Tennant, MAC, LPC

 As a Master’s level Licensed Associate Counselor and Certified Clinical Trauma Professional, I have made healing the wounds of trauma my life’s endeavor.
 I utilize Eye Movement Desensitization Reprocessing (EMDR) and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) as my primary treatment modalities.
 Using evidenced-based treatment modalities has been proven to decrease symptoms related trauma, and in many cases, therapy can restore clients to their prior levels of health and functioning.
 The overall goals of trauma therapy include increased knowledge regarding one’s ability to process traumatic events, increased coping skills, enhanced safety and prevention to decrease future vulnerabilities.